 - Corporate & Institutional Banking ("CIB"): principally handling loans and other credit facilities and deposit and current accounts for corporate and institutional customers. - Treasury: principally handling funding and liquidity for the Bank.
 The main focus is on money markets, foreign exchange and capital markets.
-Treasury also provides risk management and structured product solutions for customers of other segments of the Bank. - Private Banking: principally providing high net worth clients with personal banking services tailored to their needs.
-Key products include deposits, loans, overdrafts, credit cards facilities, funds transfer facilities, structured investment products and offshore banking facilities. - Other: includes items that are not allocated to the business units.
+Treasury also provides risk management and structured product solutions for customers of other segments of the Bank. - Private Banking: principally providing high net worth clients with personal Banking services tailored to their needs.
+Key products include deposits, loans, overdrafts, credit cards facilities, funds transfer facilities, structured investment products and offshore Banking facilities. - Other: includes items that are not allocated to the business units, such as income from asset and liability management as well as overhead expenses.

+The segmental data is prepared on a statutory basis of accounting, in line with the accounting policies set out in Note 1.
+Transactions between segments are on normal commercial terms and conditions.
 Management monitors the operating results of each of the business units separately for the purpose of performance assessment.
 Certain items of revenue and costs are managed on a central basis and are not allocated to business units.
 Interest or similar income is reported net.
 Management primarily relies on net interest revenue, not the gross interest revenue and expense amounts.
-No revenue transactions with a single non-related customer or counterparty amounted to 10% or more of the total revenue of the Bank in 2023 or 2022.
+No revenue transactions with a single non-related customer or counterparty amounted to 10% or more of the total revenue of the Bank in 2024 or 2023.